 Personal Supplies – Marathon athletes will be welcome to bring personal supply bags that will be made available to them just after the half-way point of their race.
 Please feel free to pack anything from your specific, tried-and-true nutrition to anti-chafing products, extra clothing, or a change of shoes, then rest assured… we’ll have it waiting for you when you get there! *IMPORTANT: All personal supply bags must be clearly marked with your bib number and must be left at the ‘Gear Check’ area at least 30 minutes prior to the start of the marathon.

 Time Limit – As much as we’d like to support each and every athlete through to the finish no matter what… parks, trails, vendors and volunteers all need to know when they can expect to be done for the day.
-Therefore, although there will be a strictly enforced, no exceptions, 6.5 hour time limit for the full marathon, we’ll be implementing the cut-off in a unique way to provide two options for all who might fall a bit behind.
+Therefore, although there will be a strictly enforced, no exceptions, 6.5 hour time limit for the full marathon, we’ll be implementing the cut-off in a unique way to provide a few different options for all who might fall behind.

-Although we totally get how unappealing it would be to train for a marathon then go home with a half marathon finisher’s medal, please understand that choosing the latter option above would classify you as a DNF on the results and would very likely mean course markings, marshals, aid stations, finish aid, and every other form of support would be gone before you arrive.
+Although we totally get how unappealing it would be to train for a marathon then go home with a half marathon finish, and how awful it would be to accept a ride with only about a half mile to go, please understand that choosing option 2b above would mean all course markings, marshals, aid stations, finish aid, medical, meal and every other form of support would likely be gone before you arrive.
 In effect, giving up your bib will instantly turn you into ‘John Q. Public’ and end your participation in this event.